Photosynq/PhotosynQ-Documentation/docs/instruments/multispeq-v1.0.md

 # MultispeQ v1.0

 ::: warning Note
 The MultispeQ v1.0 has been discontinued.
 Please see the improved version [MultispeQ v2.0](./multispeq-v2.0.md).
-In general the [Getting Started](./multispeq-v2.0.md#getting-started) section from MultispeQ v2.0 applies to the v1.0 too.
+In general the [Getting Started](./multispeq-v2.0.md#getting-started) section from MultispeQ v2.0 applies to the v1.0 too, though calibrations will require a CaliQ adapter.
 :::

 ## Configuration